PTac-h/KnockOutWarningMod/README.md

 ## Feedback and Support:

-If you encounter any issues or have suggestions for improvements, feel free to open an issue on the GitHub repository.
+If you encounter any issues or have suggestions for improvements, feel free to open an issue on the [GitHub repository](https://github.com/PTac-h/KnockOutWarningMod).
 Your feedback is valuable in making this mod even better for the community.

 Enjoy the chaos and laughter with KNOCK OUT WARNING and thx for testing!

+PTac-h
-PTA-C :^)
+ :^)

 ## Changelog:
 - Made the mod a BepInEx Pluggin
-- (beta) Made the mod compatible with the Thunderstore mod manager.
+- Made the mod compatible with the Thunderstore mod manager.
+- Made the mod configurable through BepInEx config manager.